 He tied for third only two strokes behind winner Victor Perez at the Alfred Dunhill Links Championship in Scotland, then was joint eighth at the World Golf Championships-HSBC Champions in China.

-Three Championship spots were on offer as part of The Open Qualifying Series and although he finished joint seventh that was good enough with four of the players ahead of him already exempt.
+Waring played at Royal Portrush in 2019 thanks to his efforts in the Irish Open earlier in the month.
+Three Championship spots were on offer as part of The Open Qualifying Series and a joint-seventh finish proved good enough with four of the players ahead of him already exempt.

 He also qualified for Carnoustie in 2007 as an amateur and a year later he was joint 19th at Royal Birkdale.
 His next appearance in 2017 came courtesy of a joint runner-up finish at the Joburg Open.